ryansheehy0/Cheat_Sheets/networking.md

 | A     | 10.0.0.0 - 10.255.255.255     | 255.0.0.0           | /8   |
 | B     | 172.16.0.0 - 172.31.255.255   | 255.255.0.0         | /16  |
 | C     | 192.168.0.0 - 192.168.255.255 | 255.255.255.0       | /24  |

+Private IP Addresses are used for communication in a private network.
+Each device connected to the router gets its own unique private IP addresses different from all the other devices connected to the network.

 #### [NAT](#table-of-contents)
 Network Address Translation(NAT) is used by the router to convert your device's private IP Address to a public IP Address which can be used on the internet.